Overview of jQuery Ajax Methods

 5. load( url, data, callback)

-- Data – This is the optional parameter that contains the key and value pair sent to the server.
+- Data – This optional parameter contains the key and value pair sent to the server.

 Example: